SleepyJimmy/HTML-form/README.md

 # HTML-form
-Project to practice HTML form fundamentals
+This was a project to practice HTML forms.

+Check it out <a href="https://sleepyjimmy.github.io/HTML-form/">Here</a>.